 These ECG characteristics are often very subtle and may be confused with ECG changes associated with other conditions, such as acute myocardial infarction, bundle branch block, and left ventricular hypertrophy.
 The early depolarization of ventricles through accessory pathway conduction is called pre-excitation.
 The degree of pre-excitation (i.e., the extent to which the ventricles depolarize from accessory pathway conduction) can vary.
 Factors that increase conduction across the AV node decrease conduction through the accessory pathway.
-These factors include exertion, intense emotion that increases adrenergic stimulation, and certain medications, such as procainamide, beta agonists (e.g., epinephrine, albuterol, metaproterenol, terbutaline), and atropine.
+These factors include exertion, intense emotion that increases adrenergic stimulation, and certain medications, such as procainamide, beta agonists (e.g., epinephrine, albuterol, terbutaline), and atropine.
 Factors that inhibit or slow conduction across the AV node increase the extent of pre-excitation.
 These factors may include a normal increase in vagal tone associated with sleep, and medications such as digoxin, adenosine, beta blockers, and calcium channel blockers.
-Medications known to slow conduction through the AV node should be not used for persons with WPW [157; 158].
+Medications known to slow conduction through the AV node should be not used for persons with WPW [165; 166].

 The presence of multiple conduction pathways (normal and one or more abnormal) often leads to development of tachyarrhythmias, including atrial fibrillation.
-Patients with WPW who develop atrial flutter or atrial fibrillation are at increased risk of dangerous ventricular arrhythmias due to the extremely fast conduction across the bypass tract [156].
+Patients with WPW who develop atrial flutter or atrial fibrillation are at increased risk of dangerous ventricular arrhythmias due to the extremely fast conduction across the bypass tract [164].
 Atrial fibrillation develops in approximately one-third of persons with WPW.
-Atrial fibrillation seen in WPW is characterized by [17; 19; 156; 157; 158]:
+Approximately 80% of patients with WPW syndrome will develop atrial fibrillation and 5% will have atrial flutter [164].
+Atrial fibrillation seen in WPW is characterized by [17; 19; 164; 165; 166]: